 Data Model & Management

-Tip – Know what a junction object is but also when to recommend a many-to-many relationship.
+Tip – Junction Objects: know what a junction object is but also when to recommend a many-to-many relationship.
 Remember, the questions will be in the form of a story or use-case so be on the lookout wording that references quantities and relationships.

 - Schema builder- how to make modifications (Add/Delete)